alackles/alackles.github.io/_pages/about.md

 I'm a second year PhD student in <a href="https://integrativebiology.natsci.msu.edu/">Integrative Biology</a> and <a href="http://eebb.msu.edu/">Ecology, Evolutionary Biology, and Behavior</a> at MSU.
 My interests are at the intersection of evolutionary biology, computer science, and applied mathematics.

-I'm broadly interested in the evolution of genomes and the origins of evolutionary novelty.
+I'm broadly interested in the evolution of genomes and the complexity of the genotype-phenotype mapping.
 I'm also interested in higher ed pedagogy and developing interdisciplinary undergraduate courses.

 #### Affiliations
  * [Dolson Lab][dolson]